Other Incidents - DAN AIR REMEMBERED

 • June 23rd 1990 A Dan Air BAC 1-11 was involved in a mid air near miss with a British Airways Boeing 747.
 Both pilots had seen each other and took evasive action

-• June 24th 1990 A Dan-Air Boeig 727 en route to Manchester from Ibiza narrowly missed collidinng with a British Midland Airways Boeing 737 over Wales at 28,000 feet.
-The Dan Air pilot spotted the BMA Boeinng and made an emercendy dive.
+• June 24th 1990 A Dan-Air Boeing 727 en route to Manchester from Ibiza narrowly missed colliding with a British Midland Airways Boeing 737 over Wales at 28,000 feet.
+The Dan Air pilot spotted the BMA Boeing and made an emergency dive.
 Both aircraft were under the control of London Air Traffic Control and both were on the correct flight paths that ATC had instructed them.
 An investigation was launched by the CAA.

 • On 6th May 1992 A Dan Air Boeing 737 with 125 passengers and 4 crew on board made an emergency landing at Newcastle Airport after flying into a flock of birds.
 Emergency services were scrambled when the aircraft turned back just a few minutes after take-off.
 The plane landed safely and shaken passengers were taken back to the terminal to wait for a replacement jet for their flight to Lanzarote.
 You can see the larger image by clicking on it.